-When you are travelling in rural Kansas, ALWAYS make sure you are prepared for anything!
+When you are traveling in rural Kansas, ALWAYS make sure you are prepared for anything!

 See my list of Kansas Road Trip Essentials when you are going on a Kansas road trip.
-I never leave home without these items when travelling the backroads of my home state.
+I never leave home without these items when traveling the backroads of my home state.

 Kanopolis Lake State Park

 Refreshed from lunch, we hit the road for the next leg of our journey: Kanopolis Lake State Park.

 Just the mere mention of the word “swimming” got the children’s attention.

 Luckily, they didn’t have to wait long.
 The lake is less than 15 minutes south of Mushroom Rock State Park via KS-141 South.

 Admission to Kanopolis Lake is $5 per vehicle at the park office or $6 online.
 If you have a Kansas State Parks Passport, there is no additional charge for entrance into the park.

 Check out our post Save on Kansas State Parks Annual Pass to find out how to get a discounted park pass.